-Applies human factors design principles, strategies, and best practices in creating various types of web sites.
-Incorporates the information and knowledge needs of users, clients, product design teams , management and other constituencies involved in creating, implementing, maintaining and using information on the World Wide Web.
+This course applies human factor design principles, strategies and best practices in creating various types of websites.
+The course incorporates the information and knowledge needs of users, clients, product design teams, management and other constituencies involved in creating, implementing, maintaining and using information on the World Wide Web.
 Topics include the user-centered design process, form and function, technology and usability issues, site types and organization, information categorization and labeling systems, global and local navigation systems, searching and browsing systems, accessibility, interactivity, page layout, template design, prototyping, modularity, scalability, maintenance and management.
 Students learn to identify for different audiences the value of using information architecture principles and best practices to design highly functional web sites and web applications.
-Includes individual and group projects.
+The course includes individual and group projects.

-Covers more advanced assessment techniques than studied in HF750, such as usability benchmarking, competitive testing, and special studies that require advanced measurement skills.
+This course covers more advanced assessment techniques than studied in HF 750, such as usability benchmarking, competitive testing, and special studies that require advanced measurement skills.
 The content goes beyond usability to focus on two new overlapping areas: hedonomics and the user experience.
-These new areas focus less on productivity and more on the broader emotional experience with products and services.
+These new areas focus less on productivity and more on the broader emotional experiencewith products and services.
 The course examines metrics suitable for assessing the contribution of the user experience to the business bottom line.
-The core learning activity is a field-based experience where student teams conduct research, prepare a detailed report and deliver a presentation to the sponsoring organization.
+The core learning activity is a field-based experience where student teams conduct research, prepare a detailed report, and deliver a presentation to the sponsoring organization.
 In addition, influential thought leaders from the user experience community contribute to the class.

-HF 761 embraces an "informed problem solving" approach to mobile design.
-In particular, the approach is directly informed by customers -- what they do, what they need and how they interact.
-With the massive growth in smart phone and tablet usage, it is important to think about how UX designers adapt their approach to design for these devices.
-Smart phones and tablets offer new capabilities, but also new design challenges.
-The way humans interact with them is different in their ability to use touch, gestures, other forms of input such as images and voice.
-This course will examine how the traditional research and design process is altered to enable us to create the best mobile products for our customers.
+This course embraces an "informed problem-solving" approach to mobile design.
+In particular, the approach is directly informed by customers – what they do, what they need and how they interact.
+With the massive growth in smartphone and tablet usage, it is important to think about how UX designers adapt their approach to design for these devices.
+Smartphones and tablets offer new capabilities, but also new design challenges.
+The way humans interact with them is different in their ability to use touch, gestures, and other forms of input such as images and voice.
+This course examines how the traditional research and design process is altered to enable us to create the best mobile products for our customers.

-This course introduces students to the process of iterative, user-centered design and to the state-of-the-art in user interface design and technology.
+This course introduces students to the process of iterative, user-centered design and to the state-of-the-art user interface design and technology.
 This course allows the students to experience the benefits of iterative design by requiring them to present several iterations for feedback to the class.
 Furthermore, by having the students design a non-traditional interface in groups, the impact of iterative design and the importance of carefully analyzing the users in the use context are magnified.
-The students are also introduced to the latest user interfaces and user-interface research by reading many journal and conference articles, identify and present some issues from these papers, and write a research paper on an interface topic.
+Students are also introduced to the latest user interfaces and user-interface research, and read many journal and conference articles, identify and present some issues from these papers, and write a research paper on an interface topic.

 This course will cover the fundamental principles and methods of interaction design and prototyping.
 The goals of this course are to provide students with an understanding of interaction design principles and how those principles are embodied in prototypes.
 The first half of the course will cover the history of interaction design, universal design principles, patterns, design constraints, metaphor, affordances, aesthetics that affect interaction, visual design considerations, human-computer dialog and time-based design.

-Places the concept of field research within the user-centered design lifecycle.
-Methods examined in the class include contextual inquiry, ethnographic survey, card sorts, and cognitive task analysis; how the methods are used, and how collected data fits with business and technical requirements.
-The course covers the design, planning and delivery of a field study, including preparation, sample definition, administration, and data analysis.
+This course places the concept of field research within the user-centered design life cycle.
+Methods examined in the class will typically include interviews, observational studies, contextual inquiry, surveys, card sorts, diary studies, focus groups, and cognitive task analysis; how the methods are used, and how collected data fits with business and technical requirements.
+The course covers the design, planning and delivery of a field study, including preparation, sample definition, administration and data analysis.
 Students will examine how the data analysis informs the design process.
 Special emphasis will be placed on different types of user populations and how they affect the way the field research is implemented.
 Guest speakers and intensive workshop exercises will be interspersed with lecture.
 Articles will be discussed during class.

 Ethnographic research involves naturalistic inquiry aimed at capturing social phenomenon as they occur in a particular setting.
 Ethnographers can employ multiple data collection strategies to do this, but typically focus on participant/observation methodologies as a primary approach.
 While primarily found in social science disciplines such as anthropology and sociology, ethnographic approaches increasing are being applied in IT/IS fields for the purposes of achieving better technological designs, improving the user experience, and facilitating collaborative work.
 This course will introduce the student to the origins of the ethnographic method, discuss the theoretical bases of its use, identify strategies for successful ethnographic inquiry, develop initial skills for data analysis and reporting, and provide examples of how ethnographic studies of work and technological use have been used in a variety of business and organizational contexts.

-This class prepares students to engage in professional and scholarly research in human factors with an emphasis on user-experience design.
-By critiquing research methodologies and methods from journaland practitioner publications, students will discuss the strengths and weaknesses of particular research designs.
-Through lectures, readings, and interactive classroom discussions of research studies, students will learn how to apply the most appropriate research methodology(s) and method(s) to a particular research problem.
+This course prepares students to engage in professional and scholarly research in human factors, with an emphasis on user-experience design.
+By critiquing research methodologies and methods from journal and practitioner publications, students will discuss the strengths and weaknesses of particular research designs.
+Through lectures, readings and interactive classroom discussions of research studies, students will learn how to apply the most appropriate research methodology(s) and method(s) to a particular research problem.
 The course covers the full spectrum of research from basic to applied.

-This course is by invitation to students having shown superior knowledge, ability, and skill in their course work.
+This course is by invitation to students having shown superior knowledge, ability and skill in their course work.
 Students need to take HF 700 and HF 795 in the first semester to prepare for their research project.
-Application for thesis option is open to full and part-time students.
+Application for thesis option is open to full-time and part-time students.
 Students need to apply for the thesis option when they enter the MSHFID program.
-The candidate would be evaluated at that time to determine if they possess appropriate academic experience to pursue the thesis option.
+Students will be evaluated at that time to determine if they possess appropriate academic experience to pursue the thesis option.
 The decision regarding their admittance will be made in mid-October.
-Working with a Thesis Advisor, candidates will develop a research prospectus based their research interest.
+Working with a thesis advisor, candidates will develop a research prospectus based on their research interest.
 The prospectus will be reviewed and approved by the department research committee.

 Elective Courses: Non-Human Factors

 Organizations use a variety of complex work teams to accomplish their objectives.
 Unfortunately, many organizational teams are not particularly effective.
-This course is designed to help students lead, participate and work effectively in a variety of team environments -including virtual teams and groups.
-You will develop a greater understanding of group dynamics, of your own behavior in teams, and team leadership skills.
+This course is designed to help students lead, participate and work effectively in a variety of team environments – including virtual teams and groups.
+Studnets will develop a greater understanding of group dynamics, of their own behavior in teams, and team leadership skills.
 The course is highly experiential and involves working in teams on graded and non-graded assignments.
 These assignments include team presentations and written and oral analysis.

 This course prepares students for leadership positions in technology-based organizations.
 The course introduces principles of technology growth and diffusion and how they impact business strategy and planning, markets, the performance of cross-functional teams, product design and project management.
 Through this course, students gain an understanding of theories, tools and best-in-class practices required to commercialize new technologies or to adapt existing practices in response to either sustaining or disruptive technological innovation.
 Through lectures, group discussions, case studies and research projects, students explore how leading businesses are creating value from emerging technologies and may continue to do so in the future.